n-eq/n-eq.github.io/_posts/2023-09-15-thoughts-as-a-first-time-speaker.md

 ## Don't be influenced by the audience's facial expressions

-I guess one of the reasons I got easily distracted and stressful during the presentation was that I misinterpreted some of the audience's facial expressions.
+I guess one of the reasons why I got easily distracted and stressful during the presentation was that I misinterpreted some of the audience's facial expressions.
 Although I assume the vast majority of the audience was not knowledgeable on the topic, focusing too much on the audience made me think their reactions were bad judgements on the form or the content of the presentation.